Cleft Lip and Palate

 In this connection, the importance of a few other supportive procedures following up to the rectification surgeries is worth a mention.

 Speech and Language Therapy -This recovery procedure is used as a follow-up to the cleft rectification surgeries.
-Once the cleft lip and palate surgeries are successfully conducted, the child recovers gradually and then comes the part when he/she needs to be taught proper speech and pronunciation.
+Once the cleft lip and palate surgeries are successfully conducted, the child recovers gradually.
+He/she, then, needs to be taught proper speech and pronunciation.
 Early intervention and speech and language therapy enable the speaker to learn fast by overcoming his/her difficulty occurring due to surgery.
-Gradually the child not only smiles like others of his/her age but also learns to speak properly without hesitation/ stuttering and gradually becomes a part of the society.
+Gradually the child not only smiles like others of his/her age but also learns to speak properly without hesitation/ stuttering.